Manage your Astra enterprise

 For examples of product names and resource IDs, send a request without products.
 The response includes usage for products, including productName and resourceId values that you can use to filter subsequent requests.

-A successful response returns the following usage summary data:
+A successful request returns the following usage summary data in JSON format:

 • totalCost: Total cost for the queried usage (current month, organization, products, and resources).